So Fine

 Theme

-Jack Fine tells Bobby that sometimes you have to get your hands dirty in the real world, suggesting the tension between intellectual idealism and practical survival.
+Jack Fine tells his son that sometimes you have to get your hands dirty in the real world - you can't just live in books.
+The theme of intellectual detachment versus passionate engagement with life is established.

 Worldbuilding